A Time for Reflection

-8/27/1981 Funerals are always a solemn occasion.
-Such was the case a few weeks ago when Susan and I attended the one for Leo Ford, our next door neighbor.
+Published August 27, 1981.
+Funerals are always a solemn occasion.
+Such was the case a few weeks ago when Susan and I attended one for Leo Ford, our next-door neighbor.

-And for us the funeral was a time to reflect.
-Not only about dying, but also about living.
+For us the funeral was a time to reflect—not only about dying, but also about living.
 Never had we seen such an array of floral offerings.
-But then there were not too many men like Leo Ford.
+But then, there were not too many men like Leo Ford.

 Leo was a quiet, unassuming man.
 A family man from head to toe.